 Intensive Spanish Classes

-- Monday to Friday: 9 am to 1 pm or 2pm to 6 pm
+- Monday to Friday: from 9 am to 1 pm or from 2 pm to 6 pm

 - Two weeks: four hours per day, for a total of 38 hours

 The number of participants per Spanish class typically ranges from three to eight students.
 And the university reserves the right to not offer a class when it doesn’t have the minimum number of students required.

 For example, when I was taking Spanish classes there, when I wanted to take level 7, it wasn’t available.
 So, I skipped that level and took level 8, which was challenging.
 But I still went back and took level 7.

 The number of students in the Spanish program changes from month to month.
 Typically, there is somewhere between 80 and over 100 students in the Spanish program at any given time.
 In 2017, the Spanish program at EAFIT had a total of 1,333 students enrolled at some point during the year.

 Since EAFIT is offering 15 different Spanish classes in both intensive and semi-intensive formats, not every class is necessarily available each month.